 Aiming high with DeltaMaster

 CityJet is an Irish airline based in Dublin.
 The company founded in 1994 serves various destinations in Western Europe from its hubs in London and Paris.
-CityJet became a member of INTRO Aviation in 2014.
+CityJet became a member of INTRO Aviation in 2014 until it was sold after its restructuring.
+INTRO continues to advise the revenue management team post sale.

 CityJet analyzes booking and service data with DeltaMaster.
 The airline uses this information to selectively manage fares and recognize trends at an early stage.